1993 Nigerian presidential election: Interim government and November 1993 coup

-Abiola was arrested and charged with treason in June 1994 after he declared himself president and commander-in-chief.
-Abiola's arrest led to protests and strikes by workers in the petroleum sector, banking sector and academia for nine weeks.
-The strike by the petroleum sector paralyzed the economy.
-The Abacha government subsequently arrested union leaders and dismissed civilian members of his cabinet.

-The government in March 1995 announced an alleged coup attempt.
-Olusegun Obasanjo, Shehu Musa Yar'Adua and Beko Ransome-Kuti were among those secretly tried and either sentenced to death or received lengthy prison sentences.
-Backlash from the international community resulted in lesser penalties - Yar'dua's death penalty and Obasanjo's life sentence were reduced.
+In June 1994, Abiola was arrested and charged with treason after declaring himself president and commander-in-chief.
+Abiola's arrest led to protests and a nine-week strike by petroleum workers, bankers, and academics.
+The strike by the petroleum sector, in particular, paralyzed the Nigerian economy.
+The Abacha government subsequently arrested union leaders and dismissed the civilian members of his cabinet.
+In March 1995, the Abacha government announced an alleged coup attempt and sentenced Olusegun Obasanjo, Shehu Musa Yar'Adua, and Beko Ransome-Kuti to death or lengthy prison sentences.
+International backlash resulted in lesser penalties for each.

 In October 1995, Abacha set a timeframe of three years to hand over power to a civilian government.
-Sani Abacha died on 8 June 1998; Abiola died a month later while in detention on 7 July 1998.
+Sani Abacha died on 8 June 1998.
+Abiola died a month later in prison, on 7 July 1998.

+International reaction

+The annulment of the 1993 election was condemned by the United Kingdom, the Commonwealth of Nations, the United States and European Union, which suspended aid.
+The military government responded by accusing foreign governments of meddling in Nigerian affairs and seeking to destabilize the country.

 Legacy

-In 2018 Muhammadu Buhari, now a civilian president of Nigeria under its Fourth Republic, declared 12 June – the date of the annulled 1993 election as the new date for the celebration of Democracy Day.
-The previous Democracy Day was 29 May, the date of the return to civilian rule in May 1999 following Abacha's regime.
+In 2018, Muhammadu Buhari, serving as civilian president under the Fourth Nigerian Republic, declared 12 June as Democracy Day.
+This declaration moved Democracy Day from 29 May, the date of the return to civilian rule in May 1999, to the date of the annulled 1993 election.

-Speaking during the release of his biography in February 2025, Babangida expressed regret for annulling the 1993 elections, declaring that the elections had been free and fair and that Abiola had won.
+In February 2025, Babangida expressed regret for annulling the 1993 elections, declaring that the elections had been free and fair and that Abiola had won.

+The results and aftermath of the election served as the setting for the award-winning 2025 film My Father's Shadow, written and directed by Yoruba filmmaker Akinola Davies Jr.